Undoing the “Snip”!

-In this overview of a vasectomy reversal Dr. Friedman shares that there are many reasons that men with vasectomies choose to undergo no-scalpel no-needle vasectomy reversals —
+In this overview of a vasectomy reversal Dr. Conners shares that there are many reasons that men with vasectomies choose to undergo no-scalpel no-needle vasectomy reversals —

 Some of them include the following: divorce, remarriage, unexpected loss of a child, improved economic conditions, the family’s decision to have another child, or the choice of a dual-career couple to begin a family.

 Occasionally, the desire for a reversal many be due to medical conditions, such as persistent testicular pain resulting from long-term congestion following a vasectomy.